 - The motion of the electron around the nucleus

-- The motion of toy car on the circular track
+- The motion of the toy car on the circular track

 - The motion of planets around the sun

 “The disordered or irregular motion of a body is called random motion.”Have you noticed the type of motion of insects and birds?
 Their movements are irregular and disorder.
-The motion of insects and birds is random motion.
-The motion of dust or smoke particles in the air is also random motion.
+The motion of insects and birds is a random motion example.
+The motion of dust or smoke particles in the air is also a random motion.
 The Brownian motion of a gas or liquid molecules along a zig-zag is also an example of random motion.”The random motion of gas molecules is called Brownian motion.”

 Rotatory motion definition